Guest Daemon Architecture¶

 /run/podbox/bin/— directory for interceptor symlinks - Check version drift — compare

-PODBOX_HOST_VERSIONenv var againstpodbox-guestversion; warn on mismatch - Connect to host socket —
+PODBOX_HOST_VERSIONenv var againstpodbox-guestversion; warn on mismatch via notification or stderr - Connect to host socket —

 $XDG_RUNTIME_DIR/podbox/<container>.sockwith poll-based retry (3 attempts, 500ms interval, zero CPU) - Handshake — sends capability list (